prernaadvani/whatsprernacooking/_posts/2020-12-8-falafel-bowl.md

   - base layer: pesto rice and spinach
   - middle layer: falafel, tzatziki, hummus
-  - top layer: onion, tomato, feta, parsley, lemon juice
+  - top layer: onion, tomato, feta, parsley, cilantro, mint, lemon juice

 * Alternatively, you can create a compartmentalized bowl like I did:

   - base layer: spinach
   - add falafel, rice, tzatziki, hummus, tomatoes, and onions in a respective area of the bowl each
-  - top with feta, lemon juice, and parsley.
+  - top with feta, parsley, cilantro, mint, lemon juice.

 * Makes a pretty good meal prep too!